 No!
 (OK, there’s my quota.)

-I was reminded of this when watching an episode of the old Seinfeld sitcom.
+I was reminded of this when watching one of my favorite scenes in the old Seinfeld sitcom.
 Elaine, an editor at a publishing house, gets in trouble for inserting exclamation points everywhere in an author’s novel.
+(I won’t explain the long setup.)
 Her boss, Mr. Lippman, calls her out on it:

 Elaine tries to defend herself, weakly explaining, “I felt that the writing lacked a certain emotion and intensity.”